Transposition of the Great Arteries (TGA)Transposition of the Great Arteries (TGA)

 - Oxygen-poor (blue) blood is sent to the body.

-- Oxygen-rich (red) blood return to the lungs.
+- Oxygen-rich (red) blood returns to the lungs.

 This is the opposite of a normal heart.